 Quick Link Pen Elite

 This mobile note taker enables a student to electronically scan and store text and images and save them to a Personal Computer.
 The pen is used just like a yellow highlighter when scanning text.
-The pen also has a digital reader to read the text that's been scanned into its memory.
+The pen also has a digital reader to read the text that has been scanned into its memory.
 Students registered with Disability Services may borrow this piece of equipment on a per semester basis.

 Williams Sound Personal FM Listening System

 These wireless systems use transmitters and receivers to allow hearing in difficult listening situations, such as in the classroom.
 With this system, the instructor wears a lapel microphone and transmitter.
 The student wears a receiver and earphones.
 The system is designed to accommodate students with hearing impairments.